 Marco Ferrarese has written more than 100 articles on Malaysia, Southeast Asia, India and overlanding from Asia to Europe for a variety of international media.
 Based in Penang for almost a decade, he knows it inside out – as this CNN Travel article demonstrates – and blogs about it on the Penang Insider.
 In the fall of 2016, he joined British travel guide publisher Rough Guides.
-He updated the Malaysian and Brunei chapters of their Southeast Asia on a Budget and is working on the new edition of Malaysia, Singapore & Brunei.
+He updated the Malaysian and Brunei chapters of their Southeast Asia on a Budget, co-authored the 2018 edition of Malaysia, Singapore & Brunei, and is working on the new editions of The Rough Guide to Thailand and The Rough Guide to Thailand’s Beaches & Islands.

 Ferrarese has travelled extensively and lived in Italy, the United States, China, Australia and Malaysia.
 He started vagabonding as a punk rock guitarist with the metal punk band The Nerds in Europe and North America, hitting the most famous and infamous stages across the two continents.
 Since 2009, he’s been based in Southeast Asia as a writer, hardcore punk musician, and researcher.
 He holds a Ph.D. in Anthropology with a specialty on subcultural performance (heavy metal and punk rock music) from Monash University Malaysia.